urda/website/_posts/2010-10-12-handling-bool-safely.md

 */
 </pre>

 Pretty straight forward!
 This could be a serious issue you will need to handle if you are using anything such as dynamic types with logic statements.
-The compiler will be unable to catch instances of the sort, and you&#8217;ll need to account for null booleans if so.
+The compiler will be unable to catch instances of the sort, and you'll need to account for null booleans if so.